gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Responsibilities are smeared between `PluginManager` and `DefaultPluginContainer` - `PluginManager` should take care of applying all plugins regardless of type and notify the plugin container when a `Plugin` impl is applied.
-- `PluginManager` applies plugins with deprecation logging disabled - this means that all deprecated usages in `apply()` will be ignored and not reported.
-Need to fix and add an integration test for this case.

 # Open Questions